Jesper Olsen: Manchester United

 Olsen moved from Ajax to England in July 1984, joining Manchester United for a fee of £350,000, signed by manager Ron Atkinson.
 He scored a total of 24 goals for the Reds in more than four years at Old Trafford, including a hat-trick against West Bromwich Albion in a 3–0 Football League First Division home win on 22 February 1986.
-He succeeded Dutchman Arnold Muhren as United's regular left winger, at a time when foreign players still relatively rare in the English game.
+He succeeded Dutchman Arnold Muhren as United's regular left winger, at a time when foreign players were still relatively rare in the English game.

 He collected an FA Cup winner's medal in 1985, when United beat Everton 1–0 in the final at Wembley, having ousted veteran Dutch midfielder Arnold Mühren on the left wing that season.
 He also helped them establish a runaway lead at the top of the First Division in the first half of the 1985–86 season, where they won their first 10 league games and remained top of the table until well into the new year before floundering and finishing fourth in the table.

 Atkinson signed winger Peter Barnes for United at the start of the 1985–86 season, who provided cover on the left wing when Olsen was out of action with injury, but after Olsen regained his fitness and form, Barnes was sold to Manchester City in January 1987.

 Already an established member of the Danish national team, he was called up to the Danish squad for the 1986 World Cup, and scored two goals in the three preliminary group stage matches, but he will always be remembered for making a grave mistake in the round of 16 match against Spain.
 He gave Denmark the lead on a penalty kick, but just before half-time he collected a ball from goalkeeper Lars Høgh.
 When he tried to return the ball to Høgh, his pass ended up straight in front of Emilio Butragueño instead.
 The Spanish striker levelled the game, and eventually went on to score four goals in the game that Denmark lost 5–1.
 Consequently, the term en rigtig Jesper Olsen (a real Jesper Olsen) entered the Danish lexicon.

 During October 1986, Olsen had a training ground bust-up with midfield colleague Remi Moses and by the end of the month he was put on the transfer list by manager Ron Atkinson.
 However, Atkinson was sacked as manager a week later due to United's dismal start to the season, and his successor Alex Ferguson took Olsen off the transfer list and he would stay at Old Trafford for two more years, even passing up the chance to sign John Barnes from Watford in the summer of 1987 due to his faith in Olsen.

 Through his later years at Old Trafford, Olsen had a hard time adapting to the changing English game, and saw his footballing development stagnate.
 He was selected for the Denmark team at the Euro 1988, but did not play any games at the tournament.